These are the best keyboards for the M1 Apple iMac 2021: Logitech, Keychron, Satechi, and more

 Apple announced a new Magic Keyboard this year that includes Touch ID.
 It is the first external keyboard for a Mac product that offers fingerprint authentication, and it will be offered with the same seven colors as the new iMacs.
 The new Magic Keyboard with Touch ID is currently being bundled with the iMac, if you opt for the 8-Core CPU and 8-Core GPU option.
 However, if you go for the base variant, you get the older keyboard without Touch ID.
-It is expected that Apple will start selling the new keyboard separately in the near future.
-It is expected that Apple might charge around $130 for the same.
-For now, you can grab the non-Touch ID Magic Keyboard, available in compact or full-size option with built-in Numpad.
+Apple just started selling the Magic Keyboard with Touch ID and the Magic Keyboard with Touch ID and Numeric Keypad, although it’s still only in silver.

 Logitech MX Keys